Humvee: Replacement and future

 Although the Army plans to buy 49,100 JLTVs and the Marine Corps 5,500, they are not a one-for-one replacement for the Humvee, and both services will still be left operating large fleets.
 For the Marines, 69 JLTVs will replace the 74 Humvees in all active infantry battalions to cover its expeditionary forces.
 The Marine JLTV order is planned to be completed by 2022, leaving the remainder of the Corps' 13,000-strong Humvee force scattered around support organizations while soft-skinned Humvees will provide support behind the forward-deployed Marine Expeditionary Unit.
 The Army does not plan to replace Humvees in the Army National Guard and is considering options on how many of its 120,000 vehicles will be replaced, sustained, or modernized.
 Even if half of the force is replaced by JLTVs, the entire planned order will not be complete until 2040.
 If upgrades are chosen for the remaining Humvees, the cost would likely have to not exceed $100,000 per vehicle.
 The Humvee is expected to remain in U.S. military service until at least 2050.
 Ambulance variants of the Humvee will especially remain in active use, as the JLTV could not be modified to serve as one due to weight issues.

+On April 30, 2025, US Secretary of Defense Pete Hegseth ordered the Secretary of the Army to "end procurement of obsolete systems, and cancel or scale back ineffective or redundant programs, including manned aircraft, excess ground vehicles (e.g., HMMWV), and outdated UAVs".
+The Army said it would stop procuring Humvees and JLTVs.
+AM General said it would continue producing the vehicles, and it was unclear whether existing contracts would be cancelled.